Events & Registration

 The public can track the progress of the project on a real-time basis.

-The U.S. Army Corps of Engineers, Charleston District, recently awarded a $34.8 million contract for the Myrtle Beach Storm Damage Reduction Project to Great Lakes Dredge and Dock Company, LLC, which will place approximately 1.4 million cubic yards of material on Myrtle, North Myrtle, Garden City and Surfside Beaches.
+The U.S. Army Corps of Engineers, Charleston District, awarded a $34.8 million contract for the Myrtle Beach Storm Damage Reduction Project to Great Lakes Dredge and Dock Company, LLC, which will place approximately 1.4 million cubic yards of material on Myrtle, North Myrtle, Garden City and Surfside Beaches.
+Learn More

 Yes.
 Although certain inconveniences are unavoidable, the project will be conducted as quickly, efficiently and safely as possible.
 During active construction, most of these beaches will remain open and available for the public to enjoy.
 An area of about 1,000 feet long is closed for two or three days while renourishment is in progress, but temporary beach access ramps will accommodate visitors to the beach.
 As soon as a section is built up, it is immediately re-opened.